-If you are injured at work and the National Board of Industrial Injuries recognises the injury as an industrial injury, you may be entitled to compensation.
+If you are injured at work, and the National Board of Industrial Injuries acknowledges the injury as an industrial injury, you may be entitled to compensation.
 The National Board of Industrial Injuries determines whether you qualify for compensation.
-Read more at their homepage.
+Read more on their homepage.

 Damage to glasses